 Apparently there were many complaints about the women of both races being “ugly” and so the developers changed them into their current incarnations.

 The dimorphism in WoW is a great example of how gender difference is, in part, an ideology.
 It’s a desire that we impose onto the world, not reality in itself.
 We make even our fantasy selves conform to it.
 Interestingly, when people stray from affirming the ideology, they can face pressure to align themselves with its defenders.
-It appears that this is exactly what happened in WoW.Lisa Wade is a professor of sociology at Occidental College.
+It appears that this is exactly what happened in WoW.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.